cohenchris/scripts/os/services/arch/README.md

-# Systemd Services
+# Linux Services

-This is a collection of various custom systemd services that I have created.
+Custom services and configuration files for a typical Linux machine.
+The import script is tailored towards Arch Linux, but these services should work on any systemd-based Linux distribution.

 ---

 ## Network UPS Tools
 [`nut/*`](nut/)

-This is a collection of configuration files which configure the "Network UPS Tools" systemd service and driver, which communicate with your UPS.
+Configuration files for the "Network UPS Tools" driver, which communicate with your UPS.

 The default username is `upsmon` and password is `password`.